tendermint/tendermint/docs/tutorials/go-built-in.md

 curl -s 'localhost:26657/broadcast_tx_commit?tx="tendermint=rocks"'
 ```
 If everything went well, you should see a response indicating which height the
-+transaction was included in the blockchain.
+transaction was included in the blockchain.

 Finally, let's make sure that transaction really was persisted by the application.
 Run the following command: